sindresorhus/awesome-lint/test/fixtures/spell-check/error0.md

 - ffmpeg is cool but FFmpeg is cooler

-- react is popular but React is correct
+- react component is useful but React is correct
 - angular framework but Angular is correct
 - python language but Python is correct
 - docker containers but Docker is correct
 - kubernetes orchestration but Kubernetes is correct